Eastern Orthodox opposition to papal supremacy

-The Eastern Orthodox Church is opposed to the Roman Catholic doctrine of papal supremacy.
-While not denying that primacy does exist for the Bishop of Rome, Eastern Orthodox Christians argue that the tradition of Rome's primacy in the early Church was not equivalent to the current doctrine of supremacy.
+The Eastern Orthodox Church is opposed to the Catholic dogma of papal supremacy.
+While not denying that primacy does exist for the Bishop of Rome, Eastern Orthodox Christians argue that the tradition of Rome's primacy in the Early Church was not equivalent to the current doctrine of supremacy.

 Eastern Orthodox understanding of Catholicity

 The test of authentic catholicity is adherence to the authority of the Church's Holy Tradition, and then to the witness of Sacred "Scripture", which is itself a product of the Church's aforementioned Holy Tradition.
 It is not defined by adherence to any particular see.
 It is the position of the Eastern Orthodox Church that it has never accepted the pope as de jure leader of the entire church.
 All bishops are equal "as Peter", therefore every church under every bishop (consecrated in apostolic succession) is fully complete (the original meaning of catholic).